The Second Coming (TV serial): Plot

 Steven Baxter, a good-hearted but slightly awkward video shop worker from Manchester, disappears for forty days and forty nights after a drunken night out with his friends to celebrate his best friend Judy's divorce, during which he shared a kiss with her.
 He is found wandering Saddleworth Moor, and he claims to be the second coming of Jesus.
 At first he is met with scepticism, and is even locked up.
-One of the few people who believes him is a young Catholic priest, who mentions an obscure Christian text that mentions that the lamb will be sent to the city of the North, followed by a series of numbers that turned out to be map co-ordinates.
-The recent death of the Pope is also seen as a sign.
-Steve escapes and, after one final night out before starting his duties, decides to indicate he is really the son of God to humanity by turning night into day over the small area of the football stadium at Maine Road (he lets people know about it by advertising on the internet).
-The feat attracts the attention of the world's media.
+One of the few people who believes him is a young Catholic priest, who mentions an obscure Christian text that mentions that the lamb will be sent to the city of the North, followed by a series of numbers that turned out to be map co-ordinates.The recent death of the Pope is also seen as a sign.
+Steve escapes and decides to indicate he is really the son of God to humanity by turning night into day over the football stadium at Maine Road, advertising the feat on the internet and attracting the attention of the world's media.
 Steve then announces he must find the third testament within five days.
 He states that humanity needs to start taking responsibility for their actions, and that everyone, regardless of their religion or origin, needs to begin again and forget past conflicts.

-He also says that Christians should not boast about being right, then reveals that currently Heaven is empty, while Hell is bursting at the seams.
-There is much hysteria and panic; particularly when The Devil and several demons possess people (only indicated by silver eyes) to cause trouble.
+He also says that Christians should not boast about being right, then reveals that currently heaven is empty, while hell is bursting at the seams.
+There is much hysteria and panic; particularly when Satan and several demons possess people (only indicated by silver eyes) to cause trouble.
 Satan takes possession of a man named Johnny Tyler that Judy met through a dating agency.
 He eventually reveals to Judy he wants Steve to fail and fall into despair, so that after Armageddon God will judge Steve's actions as a human and send him to hell, and they can rule together.
 In a deleted scene, it is revealed Satan also wants God to return to being the merciless, angry God of the Old Testament.
 Later, it is revealed that Steve's earthly father could not have fathered him as he was born sterile, another indicator that Steve is really the son of God.